 There is yet another important point to be noticed.
 The "Feast of Tabernacles" followed closely on the Day of Atonement.
 Both took place in the seventh month; the one on the 10th, the other on the 15th of Tishri.
 What the seventh day, or Sabbath, was in reference to the week, the seventh month seems to have been in reference to the year.
 It closed not only the sacred cycle, but also the agricultural or working year.
-It also marked the change of seasons, the approach of rain and of the winter equinox, and determined alike the commencement and the close of a sabbatical year.
-(Deuteronomy 31:10) Coming on the 15th of this seventh month - that is, at full moon, when the "sacred" month had, so to speak, attained its full strength - the Feast of Tabernacles appropriately followed five days after the Day of Atonement, in which the sin of Israel had been removed, and its covenant relation to God restored.
-Thus a sanctified nation could keep a holy feast of harvest joy unto the Lord, just as in the truest sense it will be "in that day" (Zechariah 14:20) when the meaning of the Feast of Tabernacles shall be really fulfilled.1
+It also marked the change of seasons, the approach of rain and of the winter equinox, and determined alike the commencement and the close of a sabbatical year. ("Deuteronomy 31:10) Coming on the 15th of this seventh month - that is, at full moon, when the "sacred" month had, so to speak, attained its full strength - the Feast of Tabernacles appropriately followed five days after the Day of Atonement, in which the sin of Israel had been removed, and its covenant relation to God restored.
+Thus a sanctified nation could keep a holy feast of harvest joy unto the Lord, just as in the truest sense it will be "in that day" ( Zechariah 14:20) when the meaning of the Feast of Tabernacles shall be really fulfilled.^{fo1}

 Three things specially marked the Feast of Tabernacles: its joyous festivities, the dwelling in "booths," and the peculiar sacrifices and rites of the week.
 The first of these was simply characteristic of a "feast of ingathering:" "Because the Lord thy God shall bless thee in all thine increase, and in all the works of thine hands, therefore thou shalt surely rejoice - thou, and thy son, and thy daughter, and thy manservant, and thy maidservant, and the Levite, the stranger, and the fatherless, and the widow, that are within thy gates."
+Nor were any in Israel to

+"appear before the Lord empty: every man shall give as he is able, according to the blessing of the Lord thy God which He hath given thee." ("Butteronomy 16:13-17)

-Nor were any in Israel to the last time in the year, they would remember their brethren at a distance, in whose name, as well as their own, the daily and festive sacrifices were offered.
+Votive, freewill, and peace-offerings would mark their gratitude to God, and at the meal which ensued the poor, the stranger, the Levite, and the homeless would be welcome guests, for the Lord's sake.
+Moreover, when the people saw the treasury chests opened and emptied at this feast for the last time in the year, they would remember their brethren at a distance, in whose name, as well as their own, the daily and festive sacrifices were offered.
 Thus their liberality would not only be stimulated, but all Israel, however widely dispersed, would feel itself anew one before the Lord their God and in the courts of His House.
 There was, besides, something about this feast which would peculiarly remind them, if not of their dispersion, yet of their being "strangers and pilgrims in the earth."
 For its second characteristic was, that during the seven days of its continuance

-"appear before the Lord empty: every man shall give as he is able, according to the blessing of the Lord thy God which He hath given thee."
-(Deuteronomy 16:13-17)

-Votive, freewill, and peace-offerings would mark their gratitude to God, and at the meal which ensued the poor, the stranger, the Levite, and the homeless would be welcome guests, for the Lord's sake.
-Moreover, when the people saw the treasury chests opened and emptied at this feast for

-"all that are Israelites born shall dwell in booths; that your generations may know that I made the children of Israel to dwell in booths when I brought them out of the land of Egypt."
+"all that are Israelites born shall dwell in booths; that your generations may know that I made the children of Israel to dwell in booths when I brought them out of the land of Egypt." ("Leviticus 23:42, 43)

-(Leviticus 23:42, 43)